ismaelbks/etlify/README.md

   Etlify maintains sync state (last digest and remote ID) in your app’s database so it can skip or delete correctly.

 - **Can I batch synchronise?**
-  Loop over records and call `crm_sync!`.
-Keep batches small and let your queue handle back‑pressure.
+  Use `Etlify::BatchSync::StaleRecordsSyncer.call(...)`.
+Keep batches small and let your queue handle back-pressure.

 ### Debugging checklist

 - Credentials present and valid (e.g. `HUBSPOT_PRIVATE_APP_TOKEN`).
-- Adapter set (default is a no‑op NullAdapter).
+- Adapter set (default is a no-op NullAdapter).
 - Jobs worker running (when using async).
 - Serializer returns a Hash with the expected field names.
 - Database table for sync state exists and is reachable.